-Raising the Curtain is The Imagination Network’s first project to integrate academic research with support from the Vancouver Foundation.
-The following is a short summary of the research approach, goals and outcomes so far.
+Raising the Curtain was The Imagination Network’s first project to integrate academic research with support from the Vancouver Foundation.
+The following is a short summary of the research approach, goals and outcomes in RTC1.

 WHAT IS CBPR?